 We offer approximately three/four training contracts each year.
 The training contract is litigation focused and satisfies Law Society training requirements.

 Paralegal vacancies arise from time to time in each of our departments, both in London and Leeds.
+You can view our paralegal vacancies here.

 Candidates must have at least a 2:1 degree and have completed the LPC (or equivalent) with at least a commendation.
 Ideally, candidates have gained some previous relevant work experience, although candidates straight from law school with excellent academics are also encouraged to apply.